 We want our children to develop into responsible and valuable members of society.
 Meeting new classmates and developing friendships helps the children learn how to be part of a group.
 By participating in assemblies and collective worship they gain a sense of being part of the school community.
 Through collaboration with our local church, exploring our local town and working with local businesses they start to build relationships with their local community.
 Learning about British values, democracy, the environment, other countries and cultures as well as being involved in fundraising for others less fortunate than themselves, our children gain an understanding of their place in the world and the difference they can make to it.

 The focus in our classrooms is on enjoyment and achievement.
 We encourage a growth mind set so that mistakes are seen as a pathway to new learning and an unknown skill is merely not known yet.
 Our creative curriculum is well-respected and every child is given the opportunity to develop independent learning skills through first-hand experience and enquiry.
 Our children are taught that they can achieve anything they set their minds to.
 They learn while becoming bakers, potters, artists, explorers, investigators, detectives, archaeologists, conservationists, researchers, scientists, musicians, athletes and authors.

 Have the children had their eyes opened to the world around them?
 Have they developed a sense of self-esteem and self-worth that will carry them through the challenges of secondary school and beyond?
 Have they been given the opportunity to try a huge variety of sporting activities and represent their school at district or county competitions?
 Has their individual love for art or music or sport or maths or writing been nurtured?
 Do they leave us confident, active members of the local community?
 These are the results we both aim for and achieve.

-But don’t take our word for it take a look at our online prospectus.
 Visit our year group pages to get an overview of what the children are learning.
 Come and meet us and our children.
 See for yourself.